utr1903/monitoring-kubernetes-with-opentelemetry/tests/README.md

 | `daemonset`  | `04` |
 | `statefulet` | `05` |

-### Case 06, 07, 08 - OTLP endpoint should be valid
+### Case 06, 07, 08 - OTLP endpoint should be valid (global)

-If any telemetry type is enabled, the OTLP endpoint of the corresponding New Relic account should be valid where
+If any telemetry type and global config are enabled, the OTLP endpoint of the corresponding New Relic account should be valid where

 - US -> `otlp.nr-data.net:4317`
 - EU -> `otlp.eu01.nr-data.net:4317`